Daily Vanity Logo

 Double Eyelid Surgery In Singapore Pain Level

-During double eyelid surgery, patients can expect the plastic surgeon to make specific measurements and markings on their eyelids to “design” the desired crease.
+During the procedure, patients can expect the plastic surgeon to make specific measurements and markings on their eyelids to “design” the desired crease.
 Some aesthetic clinics even perform simulations to give the patient an idea of how their eyes would look after the procedure, before proceeding with the treatment.

 For both stitching and cutting methods, the plastic surgeon will apply local anaesthesia to the eyelids, before proceeding with the cutting or stitching steps.

-Do note that the results of double eyelid surgery aren’t immediate!
+Do note that the results aren’t immediate!
 The patient’s eyelids remain swollen or bruised for the first one to four weeks after double eyelid surgery, depending on the procedure, and most patients note that their eyes look normal and natural only one to three months after the procedure.

 How Much Downtime Is Required After Double Eyelid Surgery?